Microcitrus Australasica vartiety Green Alstonville (cutting)

 Warning: Last items in stock!

-Packaging: 1 cutting of minimum 10cm in a 0.4L pot.
+One cutting of minimum 10cm in a 0.4L pot.
 This cutting has been taken from one of our plants imported from Australia.
-The import of Australian Microcitrus being banned since 2015 it is a unique opportunity to have one.

-All largest restaurant are looking for this lemon so rare and so good!
+All the biggest restaurants are looking for this lemon so rare and so good!
 Grow it!

-Plant native to northern Australia, its fruit is cylinder shaped, elongated greenish yellow bark.
+Plant native to Australia, its fruit is cylinder shaped with a elongated bark and different colors.

 It is a vigorous plant rather resistant to cold and drought.